YourLovelyFox/eg-launcher/README.md

+If you wish to help me, please only do "Pull Requests" <3

+Support Discord server: Soon

 # EG Launcher

 Modern **Minecraft: Java Edition** launcher for browsing and installing mods via [Modrinth](https://modrinth.com/), managing instances, and launching the game.